 At Connecticut Children’s Medical Center, we focus on providing world class medical and surgical care for our young patients.
-However, we also go a step beyond that by making it a priority to address the non-medical needs of our community.
+However, we also go a step beyond that by making it a priority to address the non-medical needs of children, families and our community.
 We are proud to highlight our community-focused work in our latest Community Benefit Report.

 Our approach to supporting our larger community by addressing the non-medical needs of children and families goes far beyond the federal requirements set for hospitals to maintain their tax-exempt status.
 Embracing a broader definition of community benefit is central to our approach to strengthening families and communities to promote optimal outcomes.